Nursing courses and colleges in South Africa: How to become a nurse in South Africa

 5. First or home language.

-Kindly bear in mind that it is advisable to get, at least, an average score in each of the subjects above.
+Kindly bear in mind that it is advisable to get at least an average score in each of the subjects above.
 Although it is good to include Mathematics, life, and physical sciences for your bachelor's degree, however, it is not necessary if you are applying for a diploma course.

 What colleges offer nursing in South Africa?

 The South African Nursing Council (SANC) is in charge of approving the courses and institutions in the country.
-That should be your first stop if you want to find out about nursing colleges in South Africa application forms.
+That should be your first stop if you want to find out about nursing colleges in South Africa and application forms.

 Read also